auth0/docs/articles/connector/kerberos.md

 ### Auto-detected range for Kerberos

-When Kerberos authentication is enabled the visible IP address of the server where the AD Connector is running is implicitly added to the network IP range.
+When Kerberos authentication is enabled, the visible IP address of the server where the AD Connector is running is implicitly added to the network IP range.

-This means that if a user's requests originate from the same visible IP address than that of the AD Connector then Kerberos authentication will be attempted.
+This means that if a user's requests originate from the same visible IP address as that of the AD Connector, then Kerberos authentication will be attempted.

 ## Flow